 - Wondering How to Get to Kangaroo Island?
 Regional Express (REX) operates direct 30-minute flights from Adelaide to Kangaroo Island Airport, which lies about 12 kilometers from Kingscote.
 Kangaroo Island SeaLink runs vehicle and passenger ferries between Cape Jervis on the Fleurieu Peninsula (about a two-hour drive from Adelaide) and Penneshaw on Kangaroo Island.
 The ride takes roughly 45 minutes, and advance bookings are essential.
 Ferries depart at least four times daily.
 In addition, Kangaroo Island Connect (KIC) runs a new fast ferry to Kangaroo Island, between Cape Jervis and Penneshaw.

 Where to Stay in Kangaroo Island for Sightseeing

-- Mid-Range Hotels: A ten-minute walk from Kingscote, Kangaroo Island Seaside Inn is a family-run property across the road from the beach.
+- A 10-minute walk from Kingscote, Kangaroo Island Seaside Inn is a family-run property across the road from the beach.
 All the rooms have ocean views.
-Right next to Flinders Chase National Park, Kangaroo Island Wilderness Retreat sits in a lovely bushland setting.
-Animal lovers can commune with kangaroos, wallabies, and possums on the grounds each evening.

-- Budget Hotels: Across from the waterfront in Kingscote Kangaroo Island Seaview Motel is a little dated, but offers clean, comfortable rooms in a guesthouse, motel, and holiday house.
+- Across from the waterfront in Kingscote Kangaroo Island Seaview Motel is a little dated, but offers clean, comfortable rooms in a guesthouse, motel, and holiday house.

-Besides Kangaroo Island, South Australia is famous for its vast wilderness areas and vibrant capital, Adelaide.
-It's also home to the beautiful the Barossa Valley, as well as some of the country's best beaches.
+Exploring South Australia: Besides Kangaroo Island, South Australia is famous for its vast wilderness areas and vibrant capital, Adelaide.
+It's also home to the beautiful the Barossa Valley, one of Australia's top foodie destinations.